3 Steps for Prioritizing Digital Accessibility in 2023

 Take notes from other companies

-Now that you have identified what inaccessible content you have and how it can be made accessible, make a plan to reach your goals.
-Take a look at other companies that have overcome similar digital accessibility challenges.
-Their strategies and tools may work for your organization as well.
+Now that you have identified what digital content needs to be fixed and what it should look like when it’s done, it’s time to make a plan to reach your goals.
+Take a look at other companies that have overcome similar digital accessibility challenges; their strategies and tools may work for your organization as well.

 Get everyone on board